gaps-closure/gaps-closure.github.io/docs/C/03-03-dividing.md

 }
 ```

 Given the refactored, annotated application, and the topology, the divider creates a `divvied` directory, divides the code into files in separate subdirectories (one per enclave), such that the source code for each function or global variable is placed in its respective enclave.
-Furthermore, all related code like type, variable, and function declarations, macro definitions, header includes, and pragmas are handled, so that the source in each directory has all the relevant code, ready for automated partitioning and code generation for RPC-wrapping of functions, and marshalling, tagging, serialization, and DFDL description of cross-domain data types.
+Furthermore, all related code like type, variable, and function declarations, macro definitions, header includes, and pragmas are handled, so that the source in each directory has all the relevant code, ready for automated partitioning and code generation for RPC-wrapping of functions, and marshaling, tagging, serialization, and DFDL description of cross-domain data types.

 This `divvied` source becomes the input to the GAPS Enclave Definition Language (GEDL) generator tool.
 The GEDL drives further code generation and modification needed to build the application binaries for each enclave.